 DOSAGE AND ADMINISTRATION

-Dilution to proper strength for infusion: Depending on the desired concentration, the solution containing 50 mg of NITROPRESS (nitroprusside sodium) must be further diluted in 250-1000 mL of sterile 5% dextrose injection.
+Depending on the desired concentration, the solution containing 50 mg of NITROPRESS must be further diluted in 250-1000 mL of sterile 5% dextrose injection.
 The diluted solution should be protected from light, using the supplied opaque sleeve, aluminum foil, or other opaque material.
 It is not necessary to cover the infusion drip chamber or the tubing.

-Verification of the chemical integrity of the product: Sodium nitroprusside solution can be inactivated by reactions with trace contaminants.
-The products of these reactions are often blue, green, or red, much brighter than the faint brownish color of unreacted NITROPRESS (nitroprusside sodium) .
+Sodium nitroprusside solution can be inactivated by reactions with trace contaminants.
+The products of these reactions are often blue, green, or red, much brighter than the faint brownish color of unreacted NITROPRESS.
 Discolored solutions, or solutions in which particulate matter is visible, should not be used.
 If properly protected from light, the freshly diluted solution is stable for 24 hours.

-Avoidance of excessive hypotension: While the average effective rate in adults and children is about 3 mcg/kg/min, some patients will become dangerously hypotensive when they receive NITROPRESS at this rate.
+While the average effective rate in adult and pediatric patients is about 3 mcg/kg/min, some patients will become dangerously hypotensive when they receive NITROPRESS at this rate.
 Infusion of sodium nitroprusside should therefore be started at a very low rate (0.3 mcg/kg/min), with upward titration every few minutes until the desired effect is achieved or the maximum recommended infusion rate (10 mcg/kg/min) has been reached.

 Because sodium nitroprusside's hypotensive effect is very rapid in onset and in dissipation, small variations in infusion rate can lead to wide, undesirable variations in blood pressure.
-Sodium nitroprusside should not be infused through ordinary I.V. apparatus, regulated only by gravity and mechanical clamps.
+Since there is inherent variation in blood pressure measurement, confirm the drug effect at any infusion rate after an additional 5 minutes before titrating to a higher dose to achieve the desired blood pressure.
+Sodium nitroprus side should not be infused through ordinary I.V. apparatus , regulated only by gravity and mechanical clamps .
 Only an infusion pump, preferably a volumetric pump, should be used.

 Because sodium nitroprusside can induce essentially unlimited blood-pressure reduction, the blood pressure of a patient receiving this drug must be continuously monitored, using either a continually reinflated sphygmomanometer or (preferably) an intra-arterial pressure sensor.
 Special caution should be used in elderly patients, since they may be more sensitive to the hypotensive effects of the drug.